Charismatics, Headaches and Healings

 Origen and Chrysostom on Miracles

-Both Origen in the second and John Chrysostom in the fourth century touched on it.
-They agreed that very few pious people would ever achieve the status of producing miracles.2 Chrysostom especially did not want to attach miracles to the Christian identity.
+Both Origen in the second century and John Chrysostom in the fourth century touched on it.
+They agreed that very few pious people would ever achieve the ability to perform miracles.2 Chrysostom especially did not want to attach miracles to the Christian identity.
 He felt that superstition and magic would be an obstacle to personal growth.
-He also stated that there was a certain danger of pride with those who were miracle workers.
+He also stated that there was a certain danger of pride among miracle workers.
 He de-emphasized such a ministry because of this.3

 Aquinas on Miracles

 Thomas Aquinas especially comes to mind.
-He lived in a world rife with mysticism and did not have a problem with it.
+He lived in a world rife with mysticism and had no problem with it.
 However, he felt the urgency to add structure to this practice.
 His combination of both the intellect and heightened awareness of the spiritual realm sets him apart.
 The title Patron Saint of Charismatics and Pentecostals seems appropriate in this circumstance.
 However, Sainthood is only granted by the Catholic Church, not by any independent Charismatic or Pentecostal institution.
 Nevertheless, if these two mystical groups did have this authority and the structure to do so, they probably would.
-Charismatic leaders have yet to build a framework close to Aquinas.
+Charismatic leaders have yet to build a framework as robust as Aquinas’s.
 The present Christian mysticism is still in its infancy.
 Every leader within this movement should have him for reference.

 He realized a fundamental problem and wrote out basic principles for defining a miracle.
 Although his work is almost 800 years old, it still has value for today.